 For more details, please click here to go to the section on Percutaneous Nephrolithotomy

-At NU Hospitals, we utilise the ACN 2-ACMI flexible cystonephroscope.
-This permits painless cystoscopy (visualisation of the urinary bladder), ureteric stent removals and the stenting of ureters.
-It is also utilised during PCNL for achieving complete stone clearance by retrieving other smaller calyceal or ureteric calculi.
+At NU Hospitals, we utilize the ACN 2-ACMI flexible cystonephroscope.
+This permits painless cystoscopy (visualization of the urinary bladder), ureteric stent removals and the stenting of ureters.
+It is also utilized during PCNL for achieving complete stone clearance by retrieving other smaller calyceal or ureteric calculi.
 The ACN 2-ACMI flexible cystonephroscope has a 14.6 Fr diameter with a working channel of 6.4 Fr and an active deflection of 180 degrees up and 170 degrees down.

 - The flexible ureteroscope can be used in diagnostics for:

 - Identifying the causes of haematuria

 - It can be used in therapy for the: